natcross/developer-portal/index.rst

 Get Started
 -----------------------------------
-New to the RJMetrics Import API?
-These step by step guides will teach you the ropes and we'll have you sending data to RJMetrics in no time.
-Pick your favorite programming language and view specific examples for working with the RJMetrics Data Import API. :doc:`Read More <getting_started>`
+If you're new to the RJMetrics Import API then these step by step guides are the place to get started.
+We'll teach you the ropes and have you sending data to RJMetrics in no time. :doc:`Read More <getting_started>`

 .. rst-class:: col-md-6 summary

 API Documentation
 -----------------------------------
-The RJMetrics Data Import API allows you to push arbitrary data into your RJMetrics data warehouse.
-We built it using REST principles for simplicity.
-Find out the nitty gritty details of our API so you can build your own custom solution. :doc:`Read More <libraries>`
+If you're interested in build a custom solution then you'll want the nitty gritty details in our API documentation.
+Here's everything you need to know about making magic with the RJMetrics Data Import API. :doc:`Read More<api>`

 .. rst-class:: col-md-6 summary